-If you're looking for a new family tradition, make this your plan.
+If you're looking for a new family tradition, here's your plan.

 Where and when to start

-While up there, check in to the cookie decorating station A.S.A.P. to fuel up for the afternoon.
+While up there, check in to the decorating station to fuel up for the afternoon.
 Your kids can decorate cookies at Santa’s Bakeshop!

-With time wrapping up and the kids losing steam, find your way to the Above Banff Theatre, also on Level 2, to have a few laughs and follow the adventures of Wayne and Lanny.
+With time wrapping up and the kids losing steam, have a few laughs and follow the adventures of Wayne and Lanny.
 This Disney Christmas film, called "Prep & Landing", is a 20-minute animated film featuring a high-tech team of elves who travel the world to prepare homes for Santa's visit.
-There are five screenings per day on the hour, beginning at 10:30 a.m. and up until 2:30 p.m., Saturdays and Sundays only, plus Christmas Day.

 Final planning tips for the family: